France

 Get to know the professional association

-The FFP represents the Psychomotor Therapists in all different National instances, such as the High Council of Paramedics Professions by Health Minister, National Council for Neurodevelopmental Disorders, Early Childhood Committee, etc.
+The FFP represents the psychomotor therapists in all different National instances, such as the High Council of Paramedics Professions by Health Minister, National Council for Neurodevelopmental Disorders, Early Childhood Committee, etc.

 Psychomotricity